 The State of Oregon was founded in 1859 and is located in the upper Northwest corner of the United States.
-This state is currently home to 4.19 million people, the state of Oregon is bordered by Washington State to the North, Idaho to the East, and California and Nevada to the South.
+This state is currently home to 4.19 million people and is one of the best states to move to in the United States.
+The state of Oregon is bordered by Washington State to the North, Idaho to the East, and California and Nevada to the South.
 It is located at the edge of the Pacific Ocean and is home to one of the most breathtaking coastlines in the United States.

 Related Read: Explore Oregon & Preserve Nature